mozilla/gecko-dev/devtools/docs/contributor/tests/performance-tests-damp.md

    * No colored background means "nothing to conclude" The difference between certainly and possibly is explained by the next column.
 * Confidence:
-  If there is a significant difference between the two runs, tells if the results is trustworthy.
+  If there is a significant difference between the two runs, it tells if the result is trustworthy.
    * "low" either means there isn't a significant difference between the two runs, or the difference is smaller than the typical variance of the given test.
    If the test is known to have an execution time varying by 2% between two runs of the same build, and you get a 1% difference between your base and new builds, the confidence will be low.
 You really can't make any conclusion.